 I just want to say thank you to all the posters for generating ideas – it was a great set of posts, minus some kindof heated points, but most people were so helpful.
 (Kudos to Michael H., for instance.).
 I especially liked the thoughts about working as a community to survive together.

-As I and friends build this website – we’ll probably start a page for each of these main categories of climate steps.
+As friends and I build this website – we’ll probably start a page for each of these main categories of climate steps.
 Stay tuned as we bring in ideas from our readings and from the growing Facebook group Climate Steps.
 Better yet – contribute more ideas at either site.
 Help us help others build momentum to affect change for themselves, culturally, politically, economically, and for their families, for the human race, and for other species.
 Thank you.

 Resources Posted as Part of the Thread